theory/justatheory/content/post/perl/adopt-my-modules.md

 title: "Adopt My Modules"
 date: 2018-05-22T21:19:00Z
 lastMod: 2018-05-22T21:19:00Z
-description: "I no longer have the bandwidth to properly care for and feed my Perl modules.
-Maybe you’d be interested in adopting one?"
+description: I no longer have the bandwidth to properly care for and feed my Perl modules.
+Maybe you'd be interested in adopting one?
 tags: [Perl, CPAN, Help Wanted]
 type: post
 ---